Rulemaking docket for Minnesota Rules 1315

 Timetable/status of the rule proceeding; agency determinations

-Date the rule was filed with Secretary of State
+Date the rule was filed with Secretary of State and the effective date of the rule as adopted

 For written comments, questions and requests: